-- 19.01.00 Vaccines and Immunizations.
+19.01.00 Vaccines and Immunizations.

-- 19.01.10 Qualifications.
+19.01.10 Qualifications.

 - a.
 A pharmacist certified in immunization, or pharmacy intern under the supervision of a pharmacist certified in immunization, may administer vaccines and immunizations per authorization of a physician.
 A copy of the authorization shall be maintained at the prescription drug outlet.
-Routine childhood immunizations, as defined by the Colorado State Board of Health, shall comply with CDC guidelines.

-- b.
-Licensees shall be considered "trained" to administer vaccines and immunizations to a person only if: - (1) The pharmacist or pharmacy intern has completed a pharmacy-based immunization delivery course accredited by the Accreditation Council for Pharmacy Education ("ACPE") for at least 12 hours of didactic training and at least 8 hours of live hands-on training.
+Routine childhood immunizations, as defined by the Colorado State Board of Health, shall comply with CDC guidelines. - b.
+Licensees shall be considered "trained" to administer vaccines and immunizations to a person only if: - (1) The pharmacist or pharmacy intern has completed a pharmacy-based immunization delivery course of at least 20 hours of training, including didactic and live hands-on training that is either accredited by the Accreditation Council for Pharmacy Education or provided by an ACPE accredited school or college of pharmacy as part of obtaining a pharmacy degree.
 Proof of completion of this training shall be posted at the pharmacist's or pharmacy intern's main practice location(s). - (2) The pharmacist or pharmacy intern holds a current basic cardiopulmonary resuscitation (CPR) certification issued by the American Heart Association or the American Red Cross or a basic cardiac life support certification.
+If the CPR certification has no expiration date, current means the certification must have been issued within the last two years.
 Proof of certification shall be available at pharmacist's main practice location. - (3) The vaccines are administered in accordance with CDC guidelines. - (4) The prescription drug outlet shall have a current version available, either in hard copy or electronically available, of the CDC reference "Epidemiology and Prevention of Vaccine-Preventable Diseases". - 19.01.20 A trained pharmacist may delegate the administration of vaccines and immunizations only to a trained pharmacy intern.